1954 Guatemalan coup d'état: Monroe Doctrine

 U.S. President James Monroe's foreign policy doctrine of 1823 warned the European powers against further colonization in Latin America.
 The stated aim of the Monroe Doctrine was to maintain order and stability, and to ensure that U.S. access to resources and markets was not limited.
 Historian Mark Gilderhus states that the doctrine also contained racially condescending language, which likened Latin American countries to squabbling children.
-While the U.S. did not initially have the power to enforce the doctrine, over the course of the 19th century many European powers withdrew from Latin America, allowing the U.S. to expand its sphere of influence throughout the region.
+While the U.S. did not initially have the power to enforce the doctrine, during the 19th century many European powers withdrew from Latin America, allowing the U.S. to expand its sphere of influence.
 In 1895, President Grover Cleveland laid out a more militant version of the doctrine, stating that the U.S. was "practically sovereign" on the continent.

 Following the Spanish–American War in 1898, this aggressive interpretation was used to create a U.S. economic empire across the Caribbean, such as with the 1903 treaty with Cuba that was heavily tilted in the U.S.' favor.
 U.S. President Theodore Roosevelt believed that the U.S. should be the main beneficiary of production in Central America.
 The U.S. enforced this hegemony with armed interventions in Nicaragua (1912–33), and Haiti (1915–34).
 The U.S. did not need to use its military might in Guatemala, where a series of dictators were willing to accommodate the economic interests of the U.S. in return for its support for their regimes.
 Guatemala was among the Central American countries of the period known as a banana republic.
 From 1890 to 1920, control of Guatemala's resources and its economy shifted away from Britain and Germany to the U.S., which became Guatemala's dominant trade partner.
 The Monroe Doctrine continued to be seen as relevant to Guatemala, and was used to justify the coup in 1954.